 Representative to the WPATH Board of Directors

 Penelope is a PhD student based in Perth, Australia.
 Her research is focused on the mental health of gender diverse young people and the barriers faced in accessing medical and mental health services.

-Full Member Co-Chair of the WPATH Student Initiative
+Vice Chair of the WPATH Student Initiative

 Jared is a PsyD student (Clinical Psychology) based in Ann Arbor, MI at the Michigan School of Psychology.
 Jared's research and practice orientations aim toward advocating for policy changes to reduce health disparities for the transgender and gender-nonconforming communities.
 He is specifically interested in researching ways to reduce rural health disparities and scale development for transgender and gender-nonconforming communities.